liamzety/frontend-vox-music/README.md

 # Detailed Readme coming soon.
-- End-to-End Playlists centered App where you can browse existing playlist or create your own.
+- End-to-End Playlists centered app where you can browse existing playlists or create your own.
 - Chat with other people on playlist specific chat room.

-Designed and Created by me, UI and Design was influenced by modern games like Cyberpunk 2077 and Watch Dogs:Legion
+Designed and Created by me, UI and Design was influenced by modern games such as Cyberpunk 2077 and Watch Dogs:Legion.

 Check it out: https://vox-music.netlify.app